Bursledon Windmill: Decline of the windmill

 When the mill ceased working, a flat roof was placed on the cap frame, which preserved the machinery in the mill.

 In 1931, the runner stones were removed.
 The mill was derelict by 1978, the top two floors being in very poor condition by then.
 Some essential repairs were carried out in that year by the County Council.

 Restoration of the windmill

 Between 1978 and 1991, the mill was restored by the Hampshire Buildings Preservation Trust.
 The sails were replaced in 1990 and the mill opened to the public in May 1991.

 Ongoing maintenance of the windmill

 In February 2012, the start of a major restoration to the windmill began.
 The first stage saw the removal of the wooden lattices that make up the sails.
 This work was in preparation for the replacement of the windshaft which had reached the end of its natural life.
 The work was completed in November 2014.

-In 2014 ownership of the Bursledon Windmill was transferred to the Hampshire Cultural Trust as part of a larger transfer of museums from Hampshire County Council and Winchester City Council.
+The Mill is owned by Hampshire Buildings Preservation Trust (Ltd) and was leased to Hampshire County Council on a 35 year full repairing lease, and in 2014 the lease was renewed for a further 10 years in 2014/15.
+In 2014 the windmill was sublet by Hampshire County Council to the Hampshire Cultural Trust as part of a larger transfer of museums from Hampshire County Council and Winchester City Council.

+In April 2024 the windmill closed to the public due to financial difficulties.